 This project will bioprint both healthy and diseased neural tissues using our novel bioink in combination with Aspect Biosystems’ novel trademarked Lab-on-a-Printer system and evaluate their function.
 We will then validate these tissue models as tools for drug screening by exposing them to compounds with known toxicity to brain tissues.

-Dr. Willerth has over 16 years of experience in the area of biomaterials and tissue engineering, making her the ideal choice to lead this project.
-This project will lead to better health outcomes for patients suffering from neurological diseases and disorders, which account for 6.7% of the healthcare burden in Canada and improve the quality of life for B.C. residents suffering from such diseases.
+Dr. Stephanie Willerth has over 16 years of experience in the area of biomaterials and tissue engineering, making her the ideal choice to lead this project.
+This project will lead to better health outcomes for patients suffering from neurological diseases and disorders, which account for 6.7 percent of the healthcare burden in Canada and improve the quality of life for BC residents suffering from such diseases.